 As the story goes on, both these characters get to know each other more and begin to revise their respective opinion about the other, but their personalities and the people and situations they meet along the way will make it difficult for them to accept and address their growing feelings towards each other.
 The pride of the one and the prejudices of the other are certainly capable of tearing them apart.

 There are few people whom I really love, and still fewer of whom I think well.
-The more I see of the world, the more I am dissatisfied with it; and every day confirms my belief of the inconsistency of all human characters, and of the little dependence that can be placed on the appearance of merit or sense."— Jane Austen
+The more I see of the world, the more I am dissatisfied with it; and every day confirms my belief of the inconsistency of all human characters, and of the little dependence that can be placed on the appearance of merit or sense."

 When I read this book for the first time I was nearly eleven, but reading it again as an adult I started wondering how it was possible for a woman of the nineteenth century to have written such a book.
-She does not only seem to criticize in some way the social rules but also to make fun of them.
-I can tell: That woman not only had advanced ideas for her time, she also had a very ironic sense of humor!
+She does not only seem to criticize the social rules but also makes fun of them.
+I can tell: That woman not only had advanced ideas for her time, but she also had a very ironic sense of humor!
 I do not think she could have created a character like Lizzy Bennet if it was not the case.
-In the third chapter of the book Lizzy is described as a person with “a lively, playful disposition, which delighted in anything ridiculous”, and this is how I imagine that the author herself was like.
+In the third chapter of the book Lizzy is described as a person with “a lively, playful disposition, which delighted in anything ridiculous," and this is how I imagine what the author herself was like.

 © 2018 Literarycreature